OpenEnergyPlatform/organisation/compendium/family_community/community_management.md

 5. Develop and advance the vision of the OEFamily
     - Developing and pursuing strategies to expand and improve the functionality
     - Identifying future areas of application and integrating new technologies and developments

+#### Decision making process of the OEF-SC
+Before every decision there were enough information given to all members of the OEF-SC to make an informed decision on the issue at hand.
+Every institute, represented through a present member at the meeting, has one vote.
+One can vote in favor or against the proposal or sustain.
+The proposal is agreed to when more than have of the votes are in favor of it.
+Only the Community Manager has the power to veto an otherwise accepted proposal.

 ### OEO-SC